izzyreal/cupuacu/README.md

 I'm sure Audacity is wonderful for certain things, but it is not for the above.
 Step 2 is fine, I have no issues with that.
 But I don't want a project or a project file.
 I don't want to be confronted with bit-depths and sample rates that are not related to the file that I want to work on.
 I don't want to be confronted with file browsers when I want to overwrite-save the file I want to work on.
 I just want to edit an audio file, nothing more, nothing less.

-So much software these days sprinkles so much nonsense all over your harddrive.

 I have no clue where Audition is these days, but I'm quite sure I don't want to know.

 I did come across some cool audio editors for macOS, but they were not free, not open source, obsolete, still had weird UI stuff going on, and... well... just for macOS.
 I find myself working on all 3 popular platforms: Linux, Windows and macOS.
 Probably quite a few audio developers, audio engineers, audio enthousiasts and others who want to edit some audio have a similar tendency.
 And even if you don't need the cross-platformness, who doesn't want a free audio editor that lets you pixelate the complete UI in realtime?
 This is better than a time machine.